JonathanSaint/Application-program/README.md

 # Food Delivery Service App

-A React Native mobile application for ordering food with real-time tracking, secure payments, and a smooth user experience.
+A React Native mobile application for ordering food with real-time tracking, secure payments, and a smooth user experience

 ## Features